NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial2.md

 If you are using your own model instead of the one provided, edit `configs/config_params.yaml` to supply the path to your model under `weights_path`, in place of `model.pth.tar`.

-## ppendix 2: Output the peak probabilities in inference instead of peak calls
+## Appendix 2: Output the peak probabilities in inference instead of peak calls

 The model predicts the probability of every position on the genome being part of a peak.
 In the above command, we take a cutoff of 0.5, and output the positions of regions where the probability is greater than 0.5.
 To output the probability for every base in the genome without any cutoff, we use the following command:
 ```